cyrillbolliger/conditional-featured-image/README.txt

 The plugin adds a simple checkbox to the featured image panel (or meta box if you are using the classic editor), that lets you choose, if the featured image will be shown in the singular view or not.

 == Frequently asked questions ==
-= Can I limit this plugin to posts? =
+= Can I limit this plugin to posts (and exclude other post types)? = Yes.
-Yes.
 By default, the plugin is available on any post type, that has a featured image.
 But there is a filter, that lets you control, for with post types the plugin should be available.
 The following example limits it to posts only:
 `
 function enable_conditionally_featured_image_plugin_by_post_type( $post_type ) {